meteocat/vcor_dual_prf/README.md

 Correction of dual-PRF velocity dealiasing errors
 =================================================

-This repository includes a function for correction of dual-PRF errors in weather radar Doppler velocity data.
+This repository includes a function for correcting the dealiasing errors that arise in weather radar Doppler velocity data that have been collected using the dual-PRF technique.

-These dual-PRF dealiasing errors constitute a serious handicap for the global dealiasing of the radial velocity field and for derived applications such as wind field estimation and meteorological signature detection.

 The function integrates four image processing methods developed in the literature, which apply field continuity for identification and correction of the errors.